krpors/navi/README.md

 * Reading tags from streams and files;
 * 'System tray' icon, for less display hassle in the window list in your Desktop environment (may have a buggy display);
-* OSD (On Screen Display) notification, to get notified which track is currently playing;

 Planned features
 ----------------